BenLasanas/Thesis-BlockchainVoting/README.md

 # Thesis-BlockchainVoting
-This is a repo for our thesis oh yeah
+This contains the source code for our thesis.

+Includes the smart contract written in solidty & me when I.